analogic/lescript/README.md

-# Simple Let's encrypt client concept in PHP
+# Simple Let's Encrypt client concept in PHP

-Lescript is simplified concept of ACME client implementation especially for Let's encrypt service.
+Lescript is simplified concept of ACME client implementation especially for Let's Encrypt service.
 It's goal is to have one easy to use PHP file without dependencies.

 **Use at your own risk.**